|Interpreter Education in the Digital Age|

 Initiatives described in this collection range from the implementation of on-demand interpreting using iPad technology to create personalized, small-group, multidimensional models suited to digital media for 160 languages; introducing students to interpreting in a 3D world through an IVY virtual environment; applying gaming principles to interpreter education; assessing the amenability of the digital pen in the hybrid mode of interpreting; developing multimedia content for both open access and structured interpreter education environments; to preparing interpreting students for interactions in social media forums, and more.
 Interpreter Education in the Digital Age provides a context for the application of technologies in interpreter education from an international viewpoint across languages and modalities.

-Suzanne Ehrlich is a field service assistant professor in the School of Education at the University of Cincinnati in Cincinnati, OH.
+Suzanne Ehrlich is a field service assistant professor in the School of Education at the University of Cincinnati.

 Print Edition: ISBN 978-1-56368-638-2, 6 x 9 casebound, 346 pages, 23 tables, 26 figures